 Polish soldiers and their families occupied the Cannon Hall Camp post World War 2 – 1946-1952 when it was designated a Polish Resettlement Camp its purpose was to facilitate the educational needs of the many Poles who had their schooling disrupted and required additional studies to complete to ‘0’ and ‘A’ level standards in a variety of subjects.

-The camp which previously had been ‘off limited’ to civilians when used as a Military Camp, because much more accessible to the public
+The camp which previously had been ‘off limits’ to civilians when used as a Military Camp, became much more accessible to the public.

 (Check out WW2 plaque in Cawthorne photo gallery)